polqf/TwicketSegmentedControl/README.md

 ####• Carthage

 ```
-github "poolqf/FillableLoaders"
+github "poolqf/TwicketSegmentedControl"
 ```
 ####• Manually

-To manually add `FillableLoaders` to your project you just need to copy the `Source` folder files.
+To manually add `TwicketSegmentedControl` to your project you just need to copy the `Source` folder files.